vishuRizz/datingapp-somethign/intellirite.md

 - EdTech market: **$404B**
 - Writing tools market: **$60B+**

-There is **no direct competitor** that combines AI, citations, multi-file writing, and research workflows like Intellirite.
+There is **no direct competitor** that combines AI, citations, multi-file writing, and research workflows like Pensyl.

 ---